Émile Gilliéron fils: Accusations of archaeological criminality

-The Gilliérons have been accused of facilitating or participating in the creating and distribution of forged antiquities.
+The Gilliérons have been accused of facilitating or participating in the creation and distribution of forged antiquities.
 While working with the Gilliérons on the Grave Circle A material, Karo came to suspect them of illicit activities.
 Lapatin suggests that a remark of Karo's about "the men behind the scenes ... [of] goldsmiths working to order as forgers" may have been a veiled reference to the Gilliérons.

 The Ring of Nestor, purportedly a Minoan artefact taken from a tholos tomb at Kakovatos in Messenia some time before 1907, was suspected of being a forgery made by Gilliéron.
 In 1924, or possibly earlier, the ring was shown to the acquisitions committee of the National Archaeological Museum in Athens, of which Karo was a member.
 Following Karo's judgement, the committee rejected the ring as a forgery.
 Evans was subsequently informed of the ring's existence by somebody he described as "a trustworthy source" (and later "a friend"): Karo inferred that Evans was referring to Gilliéron.
 Nanno Marinatos endorsed this view in 2015, and Andreas Vlachopoulos called it "very possible" in 2020.
 The Swedish archaeologist Robin Hägg reported in the 1980s a rumour that Gilliéron had confessed to making the ring, and hearing of his authorship from others involved in its history.

 The ring's authenticity remains debated: Gilliéron made a watercolour rendition of its design for Evans, which has been taken as evidence against his involvement in forging it by scholars who consider the reconstruction to misinterpret certain aspects of the iconography.
-Gilliéron has been reported as claiming to have forged the Archanes Ring and the Ring of Minos, both also reputedly Minoan, (Note: MacGillivray 2000 (Archanes Ring); Krzyszkowska 2005.) and conjectured as a possible forger of the Phaistos Disc, another artefact of disputed provenance.
+Gilliéron has been reported as claiming to have forged the Archanes Ring and the Ring of Minos, both also reputedly Minoan, (Note: MacGillivray 2000 (Archanes Ring); Krzyszkowska 2005.) and has been conjectured as a possible forger of the Phaistos Disc, another artefact of disputed provenance.